Macular degeneration (AMD) is one of the leading causes of blindness in adults over the age of 50.

 Speak to your doctor about starting a new exercise routine to maintain a healthy weight, and/or lower your blood pressure.

-7. Wear sunglasses with 100% UV and blue light protection
+7. Wear sunglasses with 100% UV protection

 Some studies show that years of overexposure to UV rays and blue light can cause retinal damage and may increase your risk of AMD.